 - Age: Many think arthritis in older dogs is part of aging.
 While 80% of dogs will show signs of OA by age 8, some dogs show signs as early as the age of one year.
 And just like in humans, there are ways to help relieve the symptoms if your dog has arthritis.

-- Combat the signs of arthritis with a joint supplement created by Parnell, Glyde™ Mobility Chews.
+- Prevent signs of arthritis before they start and combat the signs with a joint supplement created by Parnell, Glyde™ Mobility Chews.
 Glyde promotes joint health and cartilage development to help keep dogs and cats active and youthful, longer.
 Improvement can be seen in most dogs with regular dosage.

 - Of course, make sure your dog is still active to help their joints work better.
 This includes regular walking and playing with your dog.
 A great opportunity to go to the dog park!